 Discrimination, like disabilities, come in many different forms and varieties.
 However, our employment law attorneys are well versed and ready for the job.

 Having to live with a hearing impairment is difficult enough without worrying about the effect it may have on your job or ability to find a job.
 If you are hearing impaired, disabled in some other manner, or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 The best option is to get help right now.
 Call our office at 866-797-6040.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.

 This employment discrimination and wrongful termination law website is an advertisement.
 The disability discrimination materials available at the top of this page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice or establishing an attorney-client relationship.
 If you are still asking, “how do I get a work accommodation for my disability?”, “am I considered disabled under the ADA?”, “what should I do if I was fired today because my supervisor thinks I’m disabled and cannot do my job?” or “can my boss fired me in retaliation for requesting an accommodation?”, it would be best for you to contact an Ohio attorney to obtain advice with respect to disability discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney, Brian Spitz or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney, Brian Spitz or any individual attorney.

 Tags: I’m deaf, My Boss, Interpreter, Best, Ohio, Employment Discrimination, Attorney, interview, protected, Americans with Disabilities Act, hearing impaired, accommodation, accommodation request, sign language, hearing impairments, disability, hearing, communicate, disabled, employers, bosses, workplace, ADA, qualified, retaliating, applicant, employee, lawyers, hiring, firing, promotion, assignments, training, harassed, hard of hearing, illegal, telecommunication, amplified, manager, denied, pretext, disability discrimination claim, refusing to hire, failure to accommodate, interactive process, undue hardship, perceives, how do I get, work, am I considered disabled, cannot do my job, retaliation, Brian Spitz, Cleveland, Columbus, Toledo, Cincinnati